The Case of FBA as a DEX Processing Model

 We depict the regions where FBA has a smaller expected bid-ask spread in \Cref{fig: spreads regions}.
 When there is no private information, the spread under FBA is constant while the spread under CLOB increases with $\player{pb}$.
 We can also consider general parameterization for $Z_I$'s distribution.
 When $\sum_{u=1}^Q \prod_{v=1}^{u} \alpha_{v}$ decreases, the region where FBA has smaller spreads expands.
-In \Cref{fig: spreads regions pure}, we demonstrate the regions where FBA has smaller spreads when the market is extremely thin, i.e., a single transaction appears in the batch and potentially trades multiple units.
-This means that each investor or trader directly trades with the MM.
-This implies that liquidity provision under FBA worsens as the market becomes thinner or more unbalanced.
+In summary, when public information is released more often or common investors arrive more often compared with privately informed traders, FBA yields less welfare loss than CLOB.